you ever wondered where the Recovery Licensing scheme came from?

 attended the meeting and Lawrence was amazed to see Labour MP’s

-Andy Woodcock and another Labour MP from Stoke present, Lawrence’s parting comment
+Andy Woodcock and another MP present, Lawrence’s parting comment

 was “something stinks so keep an eye on this lot“.